samuel-skean/string-function-verification/refinedc-project/README.md

 - successfully proved correctness of a small int comparison C program.

 Future work/Unfinished:
-- Successfully check the strncmp.c function.
+- Successfully checking the strncmp.c function.
 We ran into issues with annotations and importing files, and there is limited documentation online for our specific problems.

+Wrap-up:
+We learned a great deal about using an experimental, powerful automated reasoning tool for C programs.
+We also learned, as always, to get started sooner and to expect many set-backs.
+But as a capstone to this class, being aware of tools like this and Prusti, and having some knowledge of how to get them to work, is probably the best takeaway we could've expected.
+Proving correctness, or even coming close, is a powerful drug.